Dan J. Harkey

 Mortgage brokers serve as intermediaries, soliciting, qualifying, processing, and underwriting loan transactions.
 When a private investor funds the loan, the broker arranges for proper documentation and handles the closing process.
 Upon funding and closing the loan transaction, the broker usually becomes the servicing agent on behalf of the private money investor.

-A thorough due diligence process (processing and underwriting) is completed to create a package of material disclosures that benefits both the borrower and the prospective investor.
+A thorough due diligence process (processing and underwriting) is completed to create a package of material disclosures that benefits both the Borrower and the prospective investor.
 The process involves several steps, each designed to ensure the viability and security of the investment.

 Appraisal of real property from an independent, certified appraiser.